Secondary MQTT Format Guide for Enterprise Devices

-In addition to sending your data to the Kaiterra Dashboard, Secondary MQTT allows you to specify another location for your data to be sent.
+In addition to sending your data to the Kaiterra Web App, Secondary MQTT allows you to specify another location for your data to be sent.
 This article will help you understand how Secondary MQTT works for our Enterprise devices.

 Sensedge